cometd/cometd/README.md

 Welcome to the [CometD](https://cometd.org) Project, a scalable comet (server push) implementation for the web.

+## LICENSE ##

+The CometD source code is released under the Apache 2.0 License.

 ### DIRECTORY LAYOUT ###

     cometd-archetypes - The Maven archetypes for quick application development